instructure/canvas-lms/doc/api/developer_keys.md

 Developer key management features allow root account administrators to turn global developer keys "on" and "off" for only their account.

 ### What management features are available?
 Root account administrators may enable or disable global developer keys for their specific account.
-This means that vendors who wish to have integrations that work in any Canvas account may request a global developer key from Instructure allowing account administrators enable the key for their account.
+This means that vendors who wish to have integrations that work in any Canvas account may request a global developer key from Instructure allowing account administrators to enable the key for their account.

 ### How do management features function?
 When a client uses the [OAuth2 Auth endpoint](file.oauth_endpoints.html#get-login-oauth2-auth) as part of the flow to retrieve an access token canvas will check the developer key associated with the `client_id`.
 If the developer key is not enabled in the requested account, Canvas will respond with `unauthorized_client`.